Best hotels in Amsterdam

 Stadhouderskade 12, 1054

-Perfectly located for exploring Leidseplein, one of the city’s grandest squares, and nearby Vondelpark, the well-appointed Marriott makes for the perfect Amsterdam bolthole.
-Stroll to the main sights, then relax in plush, modern rooms that are fully-equipped smart amenities and tech.
+Perfectly located for exploring Leidseplein, one of the city’s grandest squares, and nearby Vondelpark, the well-appointed five-star hotel makes for the perfect Amsterdam bolthole.
+Stroll to the main sights, then relax in plush, modern rooms, some with canal views, and fully equipped with smart tech.

 Pulitzer Amsterdam